juliaolivieri/COMP_162/lecture22/README.md

    * (d) To maximize the likelihood of the data given a set of parameters
 1. Which of the following is an example of a supervised learning task?
    * (a) Clustering customers based on their purchasing behavior
-   * (b) Predicting house prices based on features like size and location
+   * (b) Predicting house prices based on variables like size and location
    * (c) Discovering hidden topics in a collection of documents
    * (d) Finding the optimal path for a robot to navigate in an environment
 1. What is a major advantage of supervised learning over unsupervised learning?